-We are currently sold out of all 2016 teas, except for Oolong.
+We are currently sold out of all 2016 teas.
 More tea will be available to purchase online in Summer 2017.
 Sign up for our New Releases newsletter (below) to be the first to know.

 All types of tea come from the Camelia sinensis plant.
 Once picked, our tea leaves go through different processing techniques that create unique types of tea such as green, oolong, and black.
 Tea processing is an art form with a rich tradition that varies from country to region to village; some have been perfected and passed down for generations.
 These processing techniques include periods of withering and other methods such as bruising, cooking, fermenting and oxidizing to create different flavors.
 Combined with our passion for farming, handcrafted products, and bringing innovation to Oregon agriculture, we are proud to work with a community of people to help create a home grown tea movement in the U.S.